lucasleung8/MoneyPrintingSim/README.md

 How to Play
 -----
-Go to the GitHub pages link listed in the repo description (https://mrworldwide1.github.io/MoneyPrintingSim/), your progress autosaves every 10s to the browser's localstorage
+Head to the GitHub pages link listed in the repo description (https://mrworldwide1.github.io/MoneyPrintingSim/), your progress autosaves every 10s to the browser's localstorage.

 Hints
 --------------